cindidong/DH110/README.md

 This quarter's project theme was music learning.
 I had originally planned to do a website based around music/beat composition, as I'm interested on how to create music.
 However, I found most of these websites required some basic music theory knowledge to begin with.
 I don't have any prior music theory (or music in general) knowledge, so I had to do some research on music theory.
 Along the way, I discovered most music theory learning websites were rather outdated, uninteresting, and had no interactive elements to grab the user's attention.

 ### Clear design statement:
 Music theory tends to be a concept heavy topic, with dense material.
 The learning process is often boring, as many sites provide a drier "just text" approach to learning music theory.
 Through my project, I hope to provide a learning music theory website that balances fun, interactive design and actual information/content.
+To help accomplish this goal, I focused on creating a more visually interesting design, adding interactive elements to the lessons (end of lesson quizzes, etc), and more streamlined website navigation.

 ### Competitor Analysis
 To start off, I took a look at the competitors in this field.